Skip to page content

 Evaluation and Revision of the Information Security Program

-• The information security program will undergo review and adjustment at least once every fiscal year based on information gathered during risk assessments, emerging threats, or industry best practices.
 By adhering to these guidelines, YCCD demonstrates its commitment to protecting sensitive information and maintaining compliance with the Gramm-Leach-Bliley Act.